jackmansean64/blog/content/posts/Cashflow and Networth Analysis Workbook/index.md

 Once installed, navigate to the new Power Pivot toolbar and select "Manage"
 ![image](images/Pasted_image_20240221112140.png)
-A window will pop up displaying the tables included in the data model (in this case, the data contained in the four foundation sheets as well as two custom tables to support additional functionality).
+A window will pop up displaying the tables included in the data model (in this case, the data contained in the four Foundation Sheets as well as two custom tables to support additional functionality).
 ![image](images/Pasted_image_20240221112310.png)
 Once added to the Data Model, a pivot table can be created from a data model by navigating to Insert => PivotTable => From Data Model.
 This pivot table will have access to all the columns in the data model.